mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 ### Setup
 1. First make sure you followed [these instructions](#how-do-i-run-these-scripts-using-docker), so that environment variables are set, and Docker is running.
-TODO: If we're not letting users pass in a kms-key at all we don't need the next line.
 1. Run `export TLS_SCRIPTS_KMS_KEY_ID=[your-key-name]`, setting it to the ID of the CMK to use for encryption.
 This value can be a globally unique identifier (e.g. `12345678-1234-1234-1234-123456789012`), a fully specified ARN (e.g. `arn:aws:kms:us-east-1:123456789012:key/12345678-1234-1234-1234-123456789012`), or an alias name prefixed by `alias/` (e.g. `alias/MyAliasName`).
-TODO: Update the description here if we're not using KMS key.
 1. Run `export TLS_SCRIPTS_AWS_REGION=[your-key-region]`, setting it to the AWS region where the KMS key is located (e.g. `us-east-1`).